auth0/docs/custom-authentication.md

 ##Prerequisites

-In order to install your custom authorization provider you need to install node.js.
+In order to install the __Auth0 Custom Authentication Connector__ you need to first install node.js.

 <div class="installers">
   <ul>